GLYCOPYRROLATE (GLY koe PYE roe late) treats stomach ulcers. It works by reducing the amount of acid in the stomach.

 Keep out of the reach of children and pets.

 Store at room temperature between 20 and 25 degrees C (59 and 86 degrees F).
 Keep container tightly closed.
-Get rid of any unused medicine after the expiration date.
+Get rid of any unused medication after the expiration date.

-If you cannot return the medicine, check the label or package insert to see if the medicine should be thrown out in the garbage or flushed down the toilet.
+If you cannot return the medication, check the label or package insert to see if the medication should be thrown out in the garbage or flushed down the toilet.
 If you are not sure, ask your care team.
-If it is safe to put it in the trash, take the medicine out of the container.
-Mix the medicine with cat litter, dirt, coffee grounds, or other unwanted substance.
+If it is safe to put it in the trash, take the medication out of the container.
+Mix the medication with cat litter, dirt, coffee grounds, or other unwanted substance.
 Seal the mixture in a bag or container.
 Put it in the trash.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.